Koreshan Unity: Followers

 The last remaining follower, Hedwig Michel, joined in 1940.
 She had learned of the Koreshans in Germany, and fled Nazi persecution.
 She ceded the main portion of the commune grounds to Florida to form a state park in 1961.
-The Koreshan State Historic Site] (now known as the Koreshan State ParkKoreshan State Park) was opened in 1967.
+The Koreshan State Historic Site (now known as the Koreshan State Park) was opened in 1967.
 Hedwig Michel continued to live in the building known as the "Planetary Court."
-She died in 1981.
+She died in 1982.
 She is the only Koreshan buried within the park.
 Two other Koreshan cemeteries are nearby, one of which lies within a gated community and the other on land owned by the Audubon Society.
 Partly due to the Koreshan belief in a form of reincarnation, little, if anything, was done to care for these cemeteries.
 The only permanent grave stones were put in by family members.

 College

 The College of Life Foundation, formerly the Koreshan Unity Foundation, is now the owner/caretaker of the remaining Koreshan land.
 The archival materials of the Foundation were distributed to the Florida Memory/State Archives.
 Many manuscripts and documents were packed and sent to Tallahassee around 2009.

-Some archives and artifacts were also sent to Florida Gulf Coast University Archives.
+Some archives and artifacts were also sent to Florida Gulf Coast University (FGCU) Archives.
 The Koreshan State Park (originally known as the Koreshan State Historic Site) also had a collection of archival materials which were also donated to FGCU.
 After Michel's death, control of the Koreshan Unity Foundation passed to her secretary, Jo Bigelow, and most recently another individual, Charles Dauray, who is also deceased.
 None of those controlling the College of Life Foundation are Koreshan believers.